 Johnson created buildings that are widely considered architectural masterpieces of the 20th century, among them the MoMA sculpture garden and the pavilion that houses pre-Columbian art at the Dumbarton Oaks estate in Washington.
-The New York Times critic Paul Goldberger praised him as American architecture's "godfather, gadfly, scholar, patron, critic, curator, and cheerleader" in his obituary.
+New York Times critic Paul Goldberger praised him as American architecture's "godfather, gadfly, scholar, patron, critic, curator, and cheerleader" in his obituary.

-But in his younger years, he openly admired Hitler's manifesto, "Mein Kampf," attended Nazi rallies in Germany and was investigated by the F.B.I. for his connections to the Nazi party.
+But in his younger years, he openly admired Hitler's manifesto, "Mein Kampf," attended Nazi rallies in Germany and was investigated by the FBI for his connections to the Nazi party.
 He rejected Nazism after the end of World War II.

 Representatives from MoMA and Harvard did not immediately respond to requests for comment on Thursday.
-But in an email on Friday, a MoMA spokeswoman said, "The museum is taking this issue very seriously and is extensively researching all available information."

-Ms. Orff, the landscape architect and MacArthur fellow, said in an email on Thursday that removing Johnson's name from the gallery and the curator position would represent a significant step in dismantling racism in design culture.
+Orff, the landscape architect and MacArthur fellow, said in an email Thursday that removing Johnson's name from the gallery and the curator position would represent a significant step in dismantling racism in design culture.

-"Landscape architecture is catching up in its assessment of its own legacy," Ms. Orff said.
+"Landscape architecture is catching up in its assessment of its own legacy," Orff said.
 "To move forward with a more imaginative, just, and equitable culture in the design fields, we have to reckon with past figures who set the ground rules."